RandomUsernames1/Website-Code/README.md

-# My Website:
+# My Business Website:

 ![Demo](output.gif)

-Welcome to the repository for **My Website**! 🚀
+Welcome to the repository for **My Business Website**! 🚀

-This repo contains all the code for my personal website.
+This repo contains all the code for my personal business website.
 Feel free to explore, use, and improve it.

 ## Contributing